 Share-based payments.
 We measure the cost of services received in exchange for an award of equity instruments based on the fair value of the award.
 For employees and directors, including non-employee directors, the fair value of the award is measured on the grant date.
-For non-employees, the fair value of the award is generally re-measured on interim financial reporting dates and vesting dates until the service period is complete.
+For non-employees, the fair value of the award is generally remeasured on interim financial reporting dates and vesting dates until the service period is complete.
 The fair value amount is then recognized over the period services are required to be provided in exchange for the award, usually the vesting period.
 We recognize stock-based compensation expense on a graded-vesting basis over the requisite service period for each separately vesting tranche of each award.
 Stock-based compensation expense to employees and all directors is reported within payroll and related expenses in the consolidated statements of operations.
 Stock-based compensation expense to non-employees is reported within marketing and business development expense in the consolidated statements of operations.

 Other derivative financial instruments.
-SGB classifies as equity any contracts that (i) require physical settlement or net-share settlement, provided that such contracts are indexed to SGB's own stock.
+SGB classifies as equity any contracts that (i) require physical settlement or net-share settlement or net-share settlement or net-share settlement or settlement or settlement in SGB's own shares (physical settlement or net-share settlement), provided that such contracts are indexed to SGB's own stock.
 SGB classifies as assets or liabilities any contracts that (i) require net-cash settlement (including a requirement to net-cash settle the contract if any event occurs and if that event is outside SGB's control) or (ii) give the counterparty a choice of net-cash settlement or settlement shares (physical settlement or net-cash settlement).
 SGB assesses classification of common stock purchase warrants and other free-standing derivatives at each reporting date to determine whether a change in classification between assets and liabilities or equity is required.